openstack-archive/interop/process/Lexicon.rst

   Right granted by the OpenStack Foundation to use the name and logo of OpenStack in a vendor’s product.

+Participant
+  The subset of the Community that actively engages in creating components of OpenStack including, but not limited to, the code, documentation, training, product management and other materials.
+  For DefCore purposes, Participant is not limited to the community members identified as "ATC" as per http://git.openstack.org/cgit/openstack/governance/tree/reference/charter.rst#n132 (see also Technical Leadership)

 Platform
   The collection of components required to use the least restricted mark.